mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 See also {{TECH-SUCCESS-FACTORS}} for further exploration of how centralization can affect the Internet.

-To summarize, centralization would allow the Internet (or some part of it) to be captured, effectively turning it into a "walled garden" that cannot meet both architectural design goals and users' expectations, and endangering its ongoing viability at the same time.
+To summarize, centralization of a function allows it to be captured, effectively becoming a "walled garden" that cannot be a full part of the Internet because it does not meet the Internet's architectural design goals or users' expectations.

 # Kinds of Centralization {#kinds}